 The Catholic Church makes it absolutely clear that anyone who willfully turns his back on Christ will be denied salvation.
 So why does the Church say that some people who have not surrendered their life to Christ ("born again") might make it to heaven?
 To begin this conversation let us take a tour through the Old Testament.

-Let us look at King David, Jeremiah, and Ezekiel.
+Let us look at King Hugh, Jeremiah, and Ezekiel.
 They never knew Christ.
 They never asked Jesus to be their personal Saviour.
 Some Evangelicals will say that these guys are not in heaven and never will be because they didn't make a "personal decision for Christ" during their life.

 These Old Testament prophets cause some problems for many Evangelicals because the prophets did not meet the requirement of "making a personal decision for Jesus" while living.
 Some Evangelicals side step this issue and say, "I don't know where the Old Testament prophets are today, no one knows."
 But these same Evangelicals claim there are only two places for humans after they die, heaven or hell.
 They also claim that the only way into heaven is to claim Christ as your personal Saviour while you are living.
 That seems to leave only one place for the prophets, hell.
 It makes no sense to us that someone who wrote the Bible would be in hell.
 We must say that thankfully, not all Evangelicals follow this logic.
 Some Evangelicals follow the thinking of the Catholic Church on this matter.